About the Journal

 Genetic Resources is a peer-reviewed journal.
 Each new submission is initially reviewed for completeness, language, style and fit with the journal scope by a member of the editorial board (Handling Editor) who may reject it or recommend to send it for external review.
 If rejecting a submission, Handling Editors will provide submitters with detailed reasons for their decision as well as options for improvements or alternative publishing options, if appropriate.
 Submissions from members of the editorial board will be handled by a different editor and undergo the same rigorous review process as other submissions.

-The journal uses a double blind-review scheme, which means that neither the identity of the reviewers nor that of the authors is revealed.
-However, reviewers may choose to make their review publicly available, without being identified themselves, in order to enhance transparency of the review process.
+The journal uses a blind-review scheme, which means that the identity of the reviewers is not revealed to the authors.
+However, reviewers may choose to make their review publicly available, with or without being identified themselves, in order to enhance transparency of the review process.
 At least two reports by external reviewers are required for full length research articles, and one for reviews.
 Short communications will be evaluated by the editorial board and submitted to external review if necessary.
 For more information see our Guidelines for Reviewers.
 The Handling Editor takes the final decision based on the recommendation of external reviewers and other editors if appropriate.

 Genetic Resources makes an effort to process all submissions until a final decision within 12 weeks.
 The Authors are informed of the decision of the Handling Editor and receive the comments of the external reviewers.